SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 ```

-As the initial behaviour will be read-only mode, the code shower will be only a text presenter that is not editable.
+As the initial behavior will be read-only mode, the code shower will be only a text presenter that is not editable.

 ```
 codeShower := self newText.